aerosback/pokedex-app/README.md

 - Open your browser and type:
     `http://localhost:8003/`

-## Available Key Views or Operations
+## Available Key Views or Operations:

 - **/index**: Home landing page.
 - **/add_pokemon**: on this page we can add a new pokemon entry.
-Besides, we can search on remotely on the PokeAPI.
+Besides, we can search remotely on the PokeAPI service.
 - **/list**: A listing page which displays all available pokemon entries in our database.
 - **/detail**: A page where all features of a pokemon as well as its picture are displayed.
 - **/edit_pokemon**: A page where a pokemon's features can be edited and persisted into our database.